 No one told me that in addition to gaining weight and a moustache that my thoughts would become predatory, patriarchal, competitive and hypermasculinized one day and hyper sexualized the next day and then depressed, sad, and full of self doubt and self blame and oh yeah lots and lots of shame.
 No one told me that for some folks with XXY that Testosterone might not be the ticket.
 That for some testosterone creates a fluid gender – one day I’m wondering what it would be like to be a woman and the next day I am shameful and guilty and all angry-fied towards myself and wanting to rid myself of any and every thought about……..about what if I am in the wrong body?
 What if – what if I’d never agreed to take Testosterone?
 What if I’d just laughed off my swollen boob and smoked more pot?

-It’s been a long road moving from a shame filled and shame based way of looking at myself to a place where I feel able to embrace my extra X and all the gifts it brings along with all the eccentricities and quirks that come along with the territory too.
-Like not so good short term memory, like not being able to retrieve critical data from all the many sources at my very right brained disposal to draw upon and instead flipping out or giving some flipped out “off the rails” response.
-It’s been a long road from self loathing to self acceptance and from seeing my extra X as a maker of weakness and inferiority to a marker for uniqueness and talents untapped and unexplored and I’ve made a lot of progress so much that when my best buddy suggested I should wear an XXY/Intersex kind of guy” tee shirt in the parade, and she would wear one that says “lesbian friend of an XXY/Intersex kind of guy,” it felt right.
-Her suggestion that Karen, my partner of 36 years march with a shirt saying: “Partner of an XXY/Intersex kind of guy,” felt so loving, and supportive and such a grand gesture of friendship and acceptance that I said YES without any further thought.
+It’s been a long road moving from a shame-filled and shame-based way of looking at myself to a place where I feel able to embrace my extra X and all the gifts it brings along with all the eccentricities and quirks that come along with the territory too.
+Like not so good short-term memory, like not being able to retrieve critical data from all the many sources at my very right-brained disposal to draw upon and instead flipping out or giving some flipped out “off the rails” response.
+It’s been a long road from self-loathing to self-acceptance and from seeing my extra X as a maker of weakness and inferiority to a marker for uniqueness and talents untapped and unexplored, and I’ve made a lot of progress so much that when my best buddy suggested I should wear an XXY/Intersex kind of guy” tee shirt in the parade, and she would wear one that says “lesbian friend of an XXY/Intersex kind of guy,” it felt right.
+Her suggestion that Karen, my partner of 36 years, march with a shirt saying: “Partner of an XXY/Intersex kind of guy” felt so loving, supportive, and such a grand gesture of friendship and acceptance that I said YES without any further thought.
 Then the day of the parade grew closer.

-Two weeks out it hit me that not only was I publicly declaring myself to be an XXY/Intersex person, but that I was doing it in the most open way possible by declaring my identity to everyone in my town who might be watching, including announcing my identity to the all the folks comprising the rainbow tribe.
+Two weeks out, it hit me that not only was I publicly declaring myself to be an XXY/Intersex person, but that I was doing it in the most open way possible by declaring my identity to everyone in my town who might be watching, including announcing my identity to the all the folks comprising the rainbow tribe.
 I’d check in when it hit me, and it continued to feel right.
 I never felt regret or remorse for taking my lesbian friend up on her offer to march by my side.
-The day of the parade, aside from having a raging anxiety toothache (another entry – maybe) I felt clean and clear and ready to come out.
+On the day of the parade, aside from having a raging anxiety toothache (another entry – maybe), I felt clean and clear and ready to come out.

 No. I am not planning to turn my penis into a vagina, grow boobs, my hair, or take Estrogen.
 No one that knows me will notice anything much different about me.
-I’m still cis gender and still would claim to belong to the heterosexual camp if I was to become sexual again.
-But now and then you might see a glimmer of the wise woman or the playful little girl inside of me along with the wise man and the innocent little boy.
+I’m still cisgender and would claim to belong to the heterosexual camp if I were to become sexual again.
+But now and then, you might see a glimmer of the wise woman or the playful little girl inside me, along with the wise man and the innocent little boy.